 Trevor Timm

 Trevor Timm is a co-founder and the executive director of Freedom of the Press Foundation.
-He is a journalist, activist, and legal analyst whose writing has appeared in the New York Times, The Guardian, USA Today, The Atlantic, Al Jazeera, Foreign Policy, Harvard Law and Policy Review, and Politico.
-He also writes a column on press freedom for Columbia Journalism Review.
+He is a journalist, activist, and legal analyst whose writing has appeared in The New York Times, The Guardian, USA Today, The Atlantic, Al Jazeera, Foreign Policy, Harvard Law & Policy Review, and Politico.

 In 2013, he received the Hugh Hefner First Amendment Award for journalism.